Sign Up

 When to Refer to a Mental Health Professional

-Some general guidelines for when referral to a primary healthcare provider or psychiatrist includes:
+Some general guidelines for referral to a primary healthcare provider or psychiatrist include:

 • The patient is showing depressive symptoms (review SIG-E-CAPS), especially a decline in the ability to experience pleasure or prolonged sadness